ouspg/CompSec/Lab5_ChipWhisperer/README.md

 10. Time to do some initial testing.
 Modify your program to run different amount amount of NOP and MUL instructions.
 Inspect how traces change.
 Try to detect on which points execution changes to different instruction.
 Also pay attention how long different instruction blocks take to execute.

-You can use "Trace persistance"-button to draw traces top of each other.
+You can use "Enable percistence"-button to draw traces top of each other.
 This should make comparing different runs easier.
 Consider for example adding either NOP or MUL blocks one by one to program to see how trace changes.
+You may also test other gain settings than in earlier setup in hope of achieving more clear differences between instructions.

 When you think you have managed to detect different instructions and have good understanding what is happening, you can proceed to next part which describes what you must return on this task.